25 Rules for Buying Hand Knotted Rugs

 17. Do You Want to Go Custom or in Stock?

-A hand knotted antique rug can add endless charm and intrigue to your space.
-However, the inspiration of long lost times comes with a not so inspiring price tag, but because of their rarity, antique rug prices tend to run higher than new hand knotted rugs.
+18. Maybe You Want to Go Antique?A hand-knotted antique rug can add endless charm, mystery and intrigue to your space.
+However, the inspiration of long lost times comes with a not so inspiring price tag, but because of their rarity, antique rug prices tend to run higher than new hand-knotted rugs.

-The range of colors in vegetable dyes is limited.
+- The range of colors in vegetable dyes is limited.

 - Look up the time period you rug is supposedly from.